winitzki/scall/tutorial/programming_dhall.md

 #### Working with existential types

-To work with existential types more conveniently, let us implement generic functions for creating existentially quantified types and for producing and consuming values of those types.
+To work with existential types more conveniently, we implement generic functions for creating existentially quantified types and for producing and consuming values of those types.
 The three functions are called `Exists`, `pack`, and `unpack`.

-The function call `Exists P` creates the type corresponding to the Church encoding of the type $\exists t.~P~t$.
+The expression `Exists P` creates the type corresponding to the Church encoding of the type $\exists t.~P~t$.
 The argument of `Exists` is a _type constructor_ such as `P`.

 ```dhall